Globally Simple Heffter Arrays $H(n;k)$ with $k \equiv 1 \pmod{4}$: Introduction

 \begin{defn} If there are no empty cells, the array is called a \textbf{tight Heffter array} and is denoted $H(m,n)$. \end{defn}

 \begin{defn} If the elements in every row and column sum to zero over the integers $\mathbb{Z}$ (rather than merely modulo $2nk+1$), the array is called an \textbf{integer Heffter array}. \end{defn}

-\begin{defn} The \textbf{support} of a Heffter array is the set of the absolute values of its non-empty entries.
-By condition (ii) of \cref{def:heffter}, it follows that the support is precisely the set $\{1, 2, \dots, nk\}$. \end{defn}
+\begin{defn} The \textbf{support} of a partially filled array is the set of the absolute values of its non-empty entries.
+By condition (ii) of \cref{def:heffter}, it follows that the support of a Heffter array is precisely the set $\{1, 2, \dots, nk\}$. \end{defn}

 While Heffter arrays are interesting combinatorial objects in their own right, their utility lies in their applications.
 Specifically, these arrays, with several additional properties, provide a recipe for decomposing complete graphs and embedding them onto surfaces.
 The next set of definitions covers these graph-theoretic and topological concepts.